eesast/AIchallenge2/logic/design.md

 `get_area_id`: get area id for this position

+`distance_to_segment`: give two nodes positions and calculate the distance from self to the segment

+`distacne_to_rectangle`: give a rectangle's center position, radius and angle ,calculate shortest distance from self to the edge of rectangle, and return -1 when self is in the rectangle

 #### other function

 also, I use some other functions to deal with two postioin